What Can You Do With a Biology Degree

 - Science writer

-Keep in mind that many of these jobs require an advanced degree (not only an associate's degree or bachelor's degree, but also a master's degree, doctoral degree, professional degree, or medical school degree).
+Keep in mind that many of these biology jobs require an advanced degree (not only an associate's degree or bachelor's degree, but also a graduate degree like master's degree, doctoral degree, professional degree, or medical school degree).
 If you're not interested in pursuing graduate school, you'll need to investigate the requirements for each career path.
 For example, if you are interested in being a pharmacist, understanding the pharmacist education requirements will be essential.

 The variety in Biology classes tends to keep things really interesting, intellectually speaking … but you’ll also be challenged outside of the classroom.
 Your college or university biology program should incorporate plenty of hands-on experience in labs, fieldwork assignments, and internships.
 Be ready to wear a lab coat or hip waders at various times during your education!
 (If you prefer to study alone in your room, this may not be the major for you.)

 Your hands-on experience will give you a great feel for what it’s like to work in a biology career professionally.
 When you conduct your own research, you’ll also show your professors – and future employers – that you think clearly, creatively, and independently; motivate yourself effectively; and work well as a member of a team (a skill that involves communication, delegation, and management).
-Biology students will also have to prove that they can assess and analyze data – which is vital to virtually every field.
-With the preparation this degree gives you, your career opportunities will be almost limitless.
+Biology students will also have to prove that they can assess and analyze data – which is vital to virtually every career field.
+With the preparation a biology degree gives you, your career opportunities will be almost limitless.

 Your four-year degree in biology will also prepare you well for graduate study – which is a good thing because many general biology majors who want to pursue a research-based career path will need to continue their education beyond a bachelor of science.
 After you earn your undergraduate degree, you may choose to pursue an advanced degree program.